 This Pomegranate Champagne Cocktail with Szechuan Buttons recipe is an electrifying cocktail that will surely tease your taste-buds and tantalize your senses!
 It is crazy as in crazy fun as well as delicious to drink.

-Justin of Marx Foods contacted us right before we left for Boston, wondering if we would be up for trying out a couple of their products, in particular black garlic and the mysterious Szechuan (Sechuan) Buttons.
+Justin of Marx Foods contacted us and was wondering if we would be up for trying out a couple of their new products, in particular, black garlic and the mysterious Szechuan (Sechuan) Buttons.
 We are always up for trying something new out and especially something we have never heard of, such as the Szechuan Button.
 Now, I did not know much about them but once I started investigating, my interest was peeked, especially when the package they came in said, “eat at your own risk”.

 Recipe: Pomegranate Champagne Cocktail with Szechuan Buttons